 The GPFG is an instrument for general saving and does not have clearly defined future liabilities.
 The capital is in its entirety invested abroad in foreign currency.
 The investment objective is to maximise the purchasing power of the fund capital, given a moderate level of risk.
 The adoption of responsible investment practices supports this objective.

-The investment strategy for the GPFG is expressed through the composition of the strategic benchmark index.
+The investment strategy for the GPFG is, inter alia, expressed through the composition of the strategic benchmark index.
 The Fund's benchmark indices for equities and fixed-income investments are based on leading, easily accessible indices prepared by FTSE Russell and Bloomberg, respectively.